ratibus/ratibus.github.io/_posts/2017-11-15-i-built-a-moonboard-in-my-garage.markdown

 Given the size of the beast (3.15 meters high for 2.44 meters wide and about 3 meters deep), I had to find a location.
 My garage seemed the most suitable place.
 It is a double closed box with a respectable height of 3m.
-After several aborted ideas of location, I decided to push further the idea of ​​making a Moonboard hanging on the mezzanine of the garage ([which I built in late 2013]({{ site.url }}/assets/moonboard/mezzanine.jpg)) and articulated to be stored under the mezzanine when I do not use it so that I can still park my car, which is the main goal of a garage after all 😁
+After several aborted ideas of location, I decided to push further the idea of making a Moonboard hanging on the mezzanine of the garage ([which I built in late 2013]({{ site.url }}/assets/moonboard/mezzanine.jpg)) and articulated to be stored under the mezzanine when I do not use it so that I can still park my car, which is the main goal of a garage after all 😁